jayant1554/gpt-tokenizer-from-scratch/README.md

 # GPT Tokenizer from Scratch 🧠🔤

-A hands-on implementation of a **GPT-style tokenizer** using Byte Pair Encoding (BPE), built from scratch in Python — inspired by [Sam Witteveen's](https://www.youtube.com/@SamWitteveenAI) excellent tutorial ["Let’s Build the GPT Tokenizer"](https://youtu.be/zduSFxRajkE?si=WnplvHI9X3ttASJ5).
+A hands-on implementation of a **GPT-style tokenizer** using Byte Pair Encoding (BPE), built from scratch in Python — inspired by [Andrej Karpathy's](https://www.youtube.com/@karpathy) walkthrough on how GPT tokenization works.

 This project aims to demystify how GPT and other LLMs process text before feeding it into the model — showing how raw bytes are merged into meaningful tokens through BPE.

+---

 ## 🔍 Project Goals